-The history of photography shows us that the rectangular or square format of photos is not a universal value.
+The history of photography shows us that the rectangular or square format of photos is not something universal.

 The format proportions are measured by the ratio between the length and the width of the photo: it is the famous aspect ratio.

 But why use one aspect ratio rather than another for your photo?
 What effects have a crop of your photo on the emotions you have captured and want to share?

 I will share with you: